Jesperoka/CNOEC-Project-2022-2023/README.md

 - Run **init.m** before trying to run **simulation.slx** (they're in **src/** and **src/simulation** respectively)
 - You'll need: DSP Toolbox (required due to use of Simulink block)
-- And optionally: Parallel Computing Toolbox (if you want to turn on parallelization in fmincon)
+- And optionally: Parallel Computing Toolbox (for parallelization in fmincon, performance benefit depends on hardware)